Defence Forces (Ireland): Funding and development

-In 2020, the Irish defence budget was €1.04bn.
-This included €780m on defence and €259m on army pensions.
-Department of Defence spending was 0.27% of GDP in 2020 and 0.29% in 2019.
+In 2020, the total (gross) defence budget for the Republic of Ireland was €1.04 billion, the first time the state budget exceeded 1 billion euros.
+This included €780.4 million on military (defence) expenditure (€22.3 million increase from 2019), and €259.1 million for army pensions (€10 million increase over 2019).
+Department of Defence spending was 0.27% of gross domestic product (GDP) in 2020, and 0.29% in 2019.

-In 2022, the defence sector budget was €1.1bn and in July of that year the Irish government announced plans to increase this to €1.5bn by 2028.
-As part of the plans to move to "Level of Action 2", as of 2022, the number of civil and military personnel was set to be increased from 9,500 to 11,500.
+In 2022, the defence sector budget was €1.1 billion, and in July of that year, the Irish government minister Simon Coveney announced plans to increase this to €1.5 billion by 2028.
+As part of the plans to move to 'Level of Ambition 2' (LOA2) in 2022, the number of civil and military personnel was proposed to be increased by 2,000, from its existing establishment of 9,500 to 11,500.
 Planning also began for improvements in radar capabilities.
-The Defence Forces specified the procurement of an integrated radar system for land, sea and air function and that the Army's structures and capabilities would be redesigned to meet "international best practice".
-The plan also proposed the establishment of an Office of Reserve Affairs to design a Reserve Defence Forces "regeneration plan".
+The Defence Forces specified the procurement of an integrated radar system for land, sea and air function, and that the Army's structures and capabilities would be redesigned to meet 'international best practice'.
+The plan also proposed the establishment of an Office of Reserve Affairs to design a Reserve Defence Force 'regeneration plan'.

-The projected budget for 2024 was €1.5bn, including an extra €21m over previous expenditure and €34m in capital expenditure on top of the original capital ceiling of the National Development Plan.
-This also included budget for an additional 400 enlisted personnel during 2024.
+The projected budget for 2024 was €1.5 billion, including an extra €21 million over previous expenditure, and €34 million in capital expenditure on top of the original capital ceiling of the National Development Plan.
+This also included a budget for an additional 400 enlisted personnel during 2024.